 For groceries, such a transition may be a huge benefit as it would let them reduce or even eliminate brick-and-mortar stores and sell directly from centralized warehouses.
 This, in turn, will reduce expenses for real estate, furniture, and equipment.

 The fast spread of the virus called for contactless delivery by drones/robots, as never before.
 Today, such companies as Wings provide deliveries in Finland, Australia, and Virginia, shipping snacks and health care products.
 Although it is just the beginning of the drone delivery era, it is clear that this business will blossom in the future.

 So, how about a drone-delivered coffee and croissant?

 As you see, grocery delivery apps are skyrocketing now.
 No one can predict how long the pandemic will take, but there is definitely no time for hesitation if you want to start a grocery business.

 You should hurry up to find a grocery delivery app development company and create a food delivery website as quickly as possible.

 At the start, you do not need complicated features.
 People just want to have the staples delivered quickly.
 So pay attention to the Core Features first.
 In the current situation, you do not even need to prove your startup idea.
 It is clear that any grocery delivery app that serves its purpose will succeed.
 When the situation stabilizes, you will be able to modify and improve your website with more sophisticated features.

-We know how hard it is to start a new business in the times of a crisis.
+We know how hard it is to start a new business in times of a crisis.
 So, from our side, we are ready to provide all our development experience and help you understand how to build a company like Instacart fast without compromising on quality.